 The kids knew more than I thought

 When I went through this exercise, I often discovered areas that needed to be adjusted.
 For example, curriculum and other materials often disappointed us.
-Marketing promises and samples are not the same thing as using the product.
-My children surprised me with the knowledge they already possessed.
+This was because marketing promises and samples are not the same thing as using the product.
+Then, too, my children surprised me with the knowledge they already possessed.
 And many times, even though they chose the materials, I ended up selling them.
-Then, I would resort back to my own templates to track their interest-led learning.
+Then, I would resort back to my own planner to track their interest-led learning.
+Here are some of them.
+Maybe one would help

 Cooperation sometimes depends on my proximity

 One other thing came about because of this evaluation process.
-I gave each child more responsibilities and set up an accountability system.
+After doing my evaluation, I gave each child more responsibilities and set up an accountability system.
 Chores already figured into their day, but I added a few additional duties to help spread the load.
 That freed me up for more service at church, get to bed earlier, and better manage my health.
-Don’t be afraid to give chores to even your small children.
-This little book really opened my eyes to the possibilities here.
+So, don’t be afraid to give chores to even your small children.
+If you have doubts, Life Skills for Kids by Christine Field really opened my eyes to the possibilities.
+So, maybe it will help you, too.

 Maybe you already have a process in place for conducting a homeschool evaluation at the midway point.
 Maybe you only do it at the end of the year.
-I encourage you to take some time for yourself to evaluate how things are going right now.
+Whatever the case may be, I encourage you to take some time for yourself to evaluate how things are going right now.
 Then, if you need to make changes, you can pivot now and finish strong.
 Blessings to you in the new year!